jinghuazhao/Mixed-Models/README.md

 1. [JPS](JPS), [Mixed Modeling with Whole Genome Data](https://www.hindawi.com/journals/jps/2012/485174/).
-This paper provided an overview and derived from work on analysis of data in famniles where relationship between family memebers is customarily included, yet now share analogy with genomic relationship from population-based samples with wholegenome data as well.
+This paper provided an overview and derived from work on analysis of data in famniles where relationship between family memebers is customarily included, yet now comparable to genomic relationship from population-based samples with wholegenome data as well.
 The work was inspired by R/kinship package originally developed in S-PLUS at the Mayo Clinic and ported to R for genetic analysis workshop 14 (GAW14) and reported in 2005.